-The ASE Multi-Institutional Research Grant was created to support multi-institutional research projects (≥3 geographically distinct sites) that will advance scientific knowledge and aim to improve undergraduate, graduate, or continuing surgical education.
-The award is for $2,500 USD that must be used for direct research costs.
-In addition to the financial award, grant awardees will also be given complimentary assistance from the SERC Research Collaborative for IRB coordination, statistical analysis, study coordination, research methodology issues, and recruitment of additional partner sites, if needed.
+The ASE Surgical Education Research Committee (SERC) aims to support multi-institutional research projects (≥3 geographically distinct sites) that will advance scientific knowledge and aim to improve undergraduate, graduate, or continuing surgical education.
+Selected submissions will be given complimentary assistance from the SERC for questions related to gaining IRB approval for multi-institutional studies, research methodology issues, and recruitment of additional partner sites, if needed.

 Applications are due November 7, 2022.
 We request brief applications of intended research proposals.
 Proposals must be formatted in Arial or Times New Roman font of at least 11 font size, single-spaced, and at least half-inch margins (top, bottom, left, and right) for all pages.
 Applications will be reviewed by members of the ASE Surgical Education Research Committee.

 All initial applications must include the following components: